Fast! Three Questions.

 by Catherin Elizabet Belle

-"Oh no lass, I will ask you do something for me telling no one."
+"Oh no lass, I will ask you to do something for me, telling no one."

-The Lass rushes to her side vowing, "Whatever you wish, Madam, it shall be done.
+The Lass rushes to her side vowing, "Whatever you wish, Madam, it shall be.
 What do you wish of me?"

-A flash of mirth shines in her eyes as she ponders her answer, "Nay lass, but I must search for her.
+A flash of mirth shines in her eyes as she ponders her answer, "Nay, lass, but I must search for her.
 She has been my ward since she was a wee babe.
-I know her better than anyone I know I can find her.
-I must try."
+I know her better than anyone, and I can find her.
+I must at least try."

-At midnight dressed warm in a dark cloak carrying a basket of cheese and breads she slips through the darkened halls descending to the lower chambers.
+At midnight, dressed warm in a dark cloak carrying a basket of cheese and breads, she slips through the darkened halls descending to the lower chambers.
 Deeper into the bowls of the castle she hears the scurrying of mice and hastens to the hidden door to the tunnel under the moat.
 She struggles to open the heavy door despairing until at last it breaks free.
-Stepping into the narrow passage the torch held high, she moves through the dank smell in the darkness.
+She steps into the narrow passage, the torch held high as she moves through the dank smell in the darkness.
 Relief washes over her at the glimpse of the sliver of pale moonlight ahead.
 As she nears the end extinguishes the torch, with a sigh steps into the cool night air.
-As the door closes behind her, she pushes through the brambles.
+There she closes the door behind her and pushes herself through the brambles that covered the entrance.
 As the moon slides behind a cloud, she looks to the forest striding across the open field in search of the waiting Lord Jonathan and the horses.
-Near the woods, she sees a movement halting her motion she waits and is relieved when she hears a familiar voice.
+Near the woods, she sees a movement and halts her motion.
+There she waits and until when she hears a familiar voice.

 "Here, Lady Lara, in front of you."

-Taking the basket from her he attaches it behind the saddle lifting her astride.
+He takes the basket from her and attaches it behind the saddle; then lifts her a stride.
 "We will travel at night, less chance of being seen."

 "How far, Sire?"

-"Five days journey if we make haste staying off the roads."
-Moving into the trees the darkness engulfs the pair with critters scurrying through the undergrowth to escape the stomp of the hoofs Jonathan leads them toward his own holdings.
-The cabin, the waterfall, and the cave are on my land but only a few miles from the territory of Black Shadow Castle's realm.
+He replied, "Five day's journey with haste, staying off the roads."
+Moving into the trees as darkness engulfs the pair, critters scurry through the undergrowth to escape the stomp of hoofs.
+Jonathan leads toward his own holdings, The cabin, the waterfall, and the cave are on my land but only a few miles realm of Black Shadow Castle's.

-Jonathan keeps a steady pace moving along animal trails staying off the main roads.
-Four hours into the journey he halts, "Lady Lara, would you like to rest?"
+Jonathan keeps a steady pace, staying off the major roads.
+Four hours into the journey he halts and asks, "Lady Lara, a few minutes' rest?"

-Keeping her voice low she replies, "Nay, Lord Jonathan, I wish to reach the Lady at the earliest moment."
+Her voice low, she replies, "Nay, Lord Jonathan, I wish to reach the Lady at the post-haste moment."

-Without a word puts spurs to his steed moving deeper into the forest with the Lady Lara right behind him.
-The Lady is a good rider with good stamina we could reach the cave early.
+Without a word puts spurs to his steed, moving deeper into the forest with the Lady Lara right behind him.
+The Lady is an excellent rider with good stamina.
+We could reach the cave early.
 The sky in the east is turning gray with the coming of the dawn and soon will turn to a shining day.
-Reining in, he lets the Lady move beside him before he speaks, "We will rest the horses for thirty minutes."
-He dismounts going to help the Lady only to find her already standing beside her horse.
-A smile sneaks across my face at her agility and determination as she is a lady of some girth.
-Moving to a large oak I sit down with my back against the trunk, soon Lara joins me.
-In a short time we are on our way traveling into a more dense area of the forest where we are less apt to be seen.
+He halts.
+The Lady moves beside him before he speaks, "We will rest the horses for thirty minutes."
+He dismounts going to help the Lady, only to find her standing beside her horse.
+A smile sneaks across my face at her agility and determination as she is a lady of width.
+At a large oak I sit with my back against the trunk, soon Lara joins me.
+In a short time, we are on our way traveling into a thick forest where we are less apt to meet anyone.

 It is nigh on mid-afternoon when we come upon a small stream, dismounting we allow the horses to drink their fill.
 Lara hands me a repast of cheese and bread as we sit beside the water she asks, "Jonathan, why did you not tell Lord Darwin of the whereabouts of the Lady Lenore?"

-Thinking before I answer, "Lara, she said she would not return to Black Shadow Castle ever.
+Thinking before I answer, "Lara, she does not wish to return to Black Shadow Castle ever.
 Her determination was intense."
-Pausing for a drink I continue, "It would not be honorable of me to force the Lady to return to the Castle."
+After a drink I continue, "There's no honor in forcing the Lady to return to the Castle."

 A strange expression shadows the eyes of the lady before she says, "Yes, I see."